I made a deliberate decision to jump start 2023 by listening to the first great alternative songs new to January.

 12. The Silent Boys – Sand to Pearls, Coal to Diamonds

-Jangle pop veterans from Richmond.
+Stop and check out these jangle pop veterans from Richmond!
 We’re getting dangerously close to my Top 10, and just about every one of these songs is pop perfection.
-Somewhere, God bless Pat Fish’s departed soul, The Jazz Butcher is listening with a smile.
+Somewhere, God bless Pat Fish’s departed soul, The Jazz Butcher is listening to The Silent Boys with a smile.

 I personally don’t think you can go wrong with any of these Top 10 releases.
-Each is choice from beginning to end, and a highlight from the best alternative albums 2022 offered to music lovers.
+Each is choice from beginning to end, and a highlight from the best 2022 alternative albums for music lovers everywhere.

 For the most part, the top 7 or 8 albums were swirling in my head as Best Album for much of the year.
 It wasn’t until late November or so that I changed my #1, which I thought for sure would hold all year.
 For whatever reason, I over-indexed on alt country in my Top 10, for which I make no apologies so stop interrogating me like a common criminal.